 This textbook includes Connect with SmartBook Online Access.
 McGraw-Hill Connect is a web-based assignment and assessment platform that gives students the means to better connect with their coursework, and with the important concepts that they will need to know for success now and in the future.
-All students must have access to Connect for online practices, assignments and quizzes.
-You need an access code for Connect registration to gain access to the online resources.
+Students must have access to Connect for online practices, assignments and quizzes.
+An access code is required for Connect registration to gain access to the online resources.
 Connect registration instructions are available on D2L.